kneha07/Smart-Document-Management-System-with-AI-Search-/README.md

 ## 🌟 Overview

-**Mini Google Drive** is a full-stack document management system that revolutionizes how users store, organize, and retrieve files.
+**Smart Document Management System with AI Search** is a full-stack document management system that revolutionizes how users store, organize, and retrieve files.
 Built with enterprise-grade security, AI-powered NLP, cloud storage, and modern design principles, it provides an intelligent experience for managing documents in the cloud.

 ---